In this video, Dani Sloan describes and models best practices for virtual meetings and how to make them as efficient and effective as possible.

 In this quick screencast, Michael Hakkarinen, demonstrates how teachers can set up a student-paced Lesson in Nearpod.

-In this video, Dani Sloan informs us about the resources available in Preschool Pioneer for our youngest learners.
+In this video, Dani Sloan informs us about the resources available in Preschool Path for our youngest learners.
 You will learn about preMedia, activity calendars, resources just for parents and online learning games.

 In this video, Michael Hakkarinen talks us through making a quiz using Google Forms.
 We learn that with access to Google Suite, anyone can make a gradable quiz to share.